SpaceX Prepares For Upcoming Crew Dragon Missions With Major Upgrades

 — TESLARATI (@Teslarati) August 23, 2018

 Perhaps the most conspicuous of these upgrades is the large helicopter pad that SpaceX is building on the ship’s deck.
-Constructed in the central area of the vessel, the helipad is designed to bring in and take people off the ship as quickly as possible.
+Constructed in the central area of the vessel, the helipad is designed to transport people onto and off of the ship as quickly as possible.

 “That helipad is a critical addition that will enable the rapid transport of astronauts, recovery experts, technicians, doctors, and more (perhaps even press) to or from the ship,” Teslarati explains.

-Since the GO Searcher will be a long way from the coast of Florida during the recovery missions, making the ship accessible by air will allow engineers and medical teams to promptly intervene and safely carry the astronauts to Cape Canaveral.
+Since the GO Searcher will be a long way from the coast of Florida during the recovery missions, making the ship accessible by air will allow engineers and medical teams to promptly intervene, safely carrying the astronauts to Cape Canaveral.

-Aside from the helipad, which is still under construction, SpaceX’s primary recovery vessel for the Crew Dragon now also sports a massive white dome.
-Added to the front end of the ship before the start of July, the dome will likely serve communications and/or radar detection purposes.
+Aside from the helipad — which is still under construction — SpaceX’s primary recovery vessel for the Crew Dragon now also sports a massive white dome.
+Added to the front end of the ship before the start of July, the dome will likely serve communications or radar detection purposes.

 .@SpaceX's East Coast #Dragon space capsule recovery vessel, GO Searcher, has finally reemerged after being off-grid past 10-days.
 Appears to be sporting new hardware. #SpaceXArmada #CrewedDragon ????: St John's Ship Yard, Palatka FL pic.twitter.com/CPR3P6DoWB